Find a courseExpand

 Fees quoted are for the first year only.
 If you are studying a course that lasts longer than one year your fees will increase each year.

 The course comprises four modules.
 These modules have been carefully chosen to provide a balance of basic and advanced modules, and to offer you the opportunity to study basic themes in spatial planning.
 As well as some specific areas such as transport and community planning.

 In Semester 1 you will complete Introduction to Spatial Planning and Transport and Society.

 In Semester 2 you will complete Environmental Sustainability and an Independent Study in Planning.

-The Department of Planning is widely recognised as a leading educator in environment, design and development subjects.
-We have a complement of over 60 teaching, administrative, technical and research staff.
-Together we perform a leading role in research and consultancy, with clients and projects covering subjects from local concerns to multi-national organisations, government and industry.
+The School of the Built Environment is widely recognised as a leading educator in environment, design and development subjects.
+We perform a leading role in research and consultancy, with clients and projects covering subjects from local concerns to multi-national organisations, government and industry.

 Key areas of expertise and scholarship in the department form the research groups and units listed below.
 These research groups and units also comprise a substantial part of the Oxford Institute for Sustainable Development (OISD):

 We have links with universities worldwide, including Canada, USA, Mexico, Brazil, Chile, South Africa, Ghana, Egypt, India, Malaysia, Thailand, Australia, New Zealand, China, Japan, Taiwan, Romanian, Serbia, Slovenia, Hungary, Poland and most EU member states.